-- C4.1.3.1 The Wind Load Design Guide For Low Sloped Flexible Membrane Roofing Systems provides pre-calculated loads based on ASCE 7-98.
+- C4.1.3.1 The ANSI/SPRIWD-1, Wind Design Standard Practice for Roofing Assemblies provides pre-calculated loads based on ASCE 7.
 This tool can provide shortcut data when the building meets the criteria in the guide. - C4.1.3.2 Caution should be used when installing pavers, to not damage the membrane.
 Some manufacturers require a separation material between the membrane and the paver. - C4.2.2 Protected Membrane Roofing System: The water-and-air pervious fabric is used for two purposes: one, to prevent gravel fines from working down between the insulation joints to the membrane (which can lead to membrane damage); and two, to control insulation board rafting.
-Rafting is when an insulation board, that may be floating due to a heavy rainfall or a slow draining roof moves out of place when an uneven load, such as foot traffic on the roof, is applied to the insulation board.
+Rafting is when an insulation board, that may be floating due to a heavy rainfall or a slow draining roof, moves out of place when an uneven load, such as foot traffic on the roof, is applied to the insulation board.

-For information on air retarders, see references 7 and 10.
-Although all systems may benefit from well installed air retarders, this standard is based on having no deliberately installed air retarders for all systems with 10 lbs./sq. ft or more of ballast weight.
-For lighter weight systems, air retarders are required, but this standard assumes the air retarder is imperfect.
+For information on air retarders, see References 7 and 10.
+Although all systems may benefit from well-installed air retarders, this standard is based on having no deliberately installed air retarders for all systems with 10 lbs/sq ft (49kg/m2) or more of ballast weight.
+For lighter weight systems, air retarders are required, but this Standard assumes the air retarder is imperfect.